lidofinance/ethereum-staking-widget/docs/overview.md

 ## What is this?

 **Lido Ethereum Liquid Staking Widget** — a web interface for participating in Ethereum staking via the Lido protocol.
-Monorepo based on Next.js 12.
+Project based on Next.js 12.
 Deployed as a web application and/or on IPFS.

 ## Quick orientation

-- Repo root: `/workspaces/ethereum-staking-widget/`
-- Feature branch worktree: `.worktrees/feature/migration-research`
 - Package manager: **yarn**
 - Node: v20+